-AirPods Pro
+AirPods

-You can also flip pages using head turn gestures while wearing one or both AirPods Pro.
-AirPods Pro gestures are available beginning with forScore version 12.0.4.
-They require iOS or iPadOS 14.0 or later, AirPods Pro with firmware 3A283 or newer, and a device that supports motion processing.
+You can also flip pages using head turn gestures while wearing one or both AirPods Pro, AirPods 3, or AirPods Max.
+AirPods gestures are available beginning with forScore version 12.0.4.
+They require iOS or iPadOS 14.0 or later, compatible AirPods (a firmware update may be required), and a device that supports motion processing.